 If possible, separate yourself from roommates and friends by staying in one room in your living space and using a separate bathroom.
 If you have any COVID-19 symptoms or tested positive for the virus — even if you've been vaccinated — tell your close contacts they might have been exposed and to get tested immediately if they exhibit any symptoms.

 Let Your Professors Know

-If you know you're going to miss a few days of class, “communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours,” says McKineey.
+If you know you're going to miss class for an extended period of time, "communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," said Suzet McKinney, CEO and executive director of the Illinois Medical District.
 Continue to keep your professors updated about your situation through email if your illness worsens.

 Common symptoms of COVID-19 include, but are not limited to, fever, cough, and loss of smell and taste.
 Other symptoms include diarrhea, nausea, and vomiting.
 If you lose your sense of smell and/or taste, get tested immediately.

 Follow care instructions from your healthcare provider and health department while continuing to monitor the progression of your symptoms.
 If you experience trouble breathing, persistent pain, or other extreme symptoms, seek emergency medical care immediately.

 If you're experiencing worsening COVID-19 or flu-like symptoms, contact your local or campus health center and schedule an appointment.
 A professional medical specialist can provide valuable information and resources to help you fight your sickness.

 Elizabeth M. Clarke, FNP, MSN, RN, MSSW